-There is one school on the Isles of Scilly, The Five Islands School, which is responsible for educating all 280 or so children across the islands aged between the ages of 3 (Nursery Class) up to and including 16 year old students in Year 11.
+There is one school on the Isles of Scilly The Five Islands Academy which is responsible for educating all 280 or so children across the islands aged between the ages of 3 (Nursery Class) up to and including 16 year old students in Year 11.

 Children with Special Educational Needs or Disabilities

 Most children on the islands are educated at the Five Islands Academy and there are various interventions to support children's learning.
 Information is available on the Five Islands Academy website.

 How much funding does the school or college have to support my child?

 Funding nationally has been split into three elements as follows: